SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-21-weekend-editrix-got-shot-again.md

 ## Addendum 2021-Apr-22: the Weekend Edtrix's sequelae

 It's worse than last time, but still not too bad.

 Her arm is a bit sore, but easily endured.
-She had a fever that peaked last night (actual temp: normal + 2.0&deg;C).
+She had a fever that peaked last night (actual
+temp: normal + 2.0&deg;C).
 Some 8hr long-lasting acetaminophen got that down to a more reasonable place.
-Tired, but ensconced on the couch busy building antibodies &amp; training memory B cells.
+Tired, but ensconced on the couch busy building antibodies &amp;
+training memory B cells.
+We were a bit worried about fast heartbeat, but a quick call to our PCP's office reassured us that this was to be expected.

 So far, so good.